Best Way to Get Out Of High Credit Card Debt (if you can’t afford to pay)

 How debt validation can help you deal with credit card debt:

-Debt validation challenges each of your debt collectors, forcing them to prove that they are legally authorized to collect on a debt.
+Debt validation challenges each of your debt collectors, forcing them to prove that they are legally authorized to collect on a debt and that what they claim you owe is accurate.

 Validation isn’t saying, “I never spent the money.”
 Debt validation is just making sure your creditors are abiding by the laws.